JaehoonSong12/ydjs-publish/book01-raw/chapter01-01.md

 ---

-## Chapter 4: Factors and Multiples
+## Section 4: Factors and Multiples

 ### What are Factors and Multiples?